suleymanarslan/notebook/quotes.md

 > These pains you feel are messengers.
 Listen to them.

+> Pain is a treasure, for it contains mercies.

 On comfort and desire;

 > The moon stays bright when it doesn't avoid the night.